 Skilled artisans have been practising hand spinning, weaving, and printing techniques for thousands of years and have been passed down through generations, preserving ancient craftsmanship and traditional knowledge.
 The industry’s products, such as sarees, shawls, fabrics, and garments, are not merely textiles but living expressions of India’s artistic and cultural legacy.
 The sector is also the second-largest employment provider, employing 3 million people directly and indirectly.

 India is home to a rich and diverse tradition of handloom weaving.
-From sarees to hand block printing, there are many sub-sectors/speciality handlooms that offer a wide range of products.
+From sarees to hand block printing, there are many sub-sectors/specialty handlooms that offer a wide range of products.
 Sarees are the most popular handloom product in India, and they come in a variety of styles and designs.
 Here are a few examples of India’s rich heritage of handloom sarees:

 Paithani sarees are a type of handwoven silk saree that originated in the Paithan town of Maharashtra.
 They are known for their intricate designs, which are often inspired by nature.
 Paithani sarees are also known for their luxurious feel, and they are often worn by brides on their wedding day.